kemkriszt/SwiftUIPiP/README.md

 # SwiftUIPiP
 ![version](https://img.shields.io/github/v/tag/kemkriszt/SwiftUIPiP?label=version)

-A small package that provides a pip modifier for SwiftUI
+A small package that provides a picture in picture modifier for SwiftUI

 The pip view can be moved by the user to all four corners and can be resized to three different sizes